AUTHOR INSTRUCTIONS

 The research content of Genomic Press journals will be entirely peer-reviewed.
 Although all our journals are fully peer-reviewed, certain document types within an issue may not be, such as article types that are purely informational, such as editorials, correspondence, or new items.
 Those will be clearly labelled and typeset in a way that differentiate them from research articles, research reports, research letters and reviews.
 All research articles, high priority research communications, research reports, research letters, and reviews in our journals are subject to peer review, without exception.

-All research and review content submitted to Genomic Press journals, will be—without exception— sent by our editorial office to outside experts for single-blind peer review.
 To maintain the international makeup of Genomic Press journals from the outset, we typically send each submission to eight experts, inviting experts in such a manner that avoids all reviewers being in any one country.
 We aim to make editorial decisions based on at least three reviews, but if only two reviews are obtained, we may use them for an editorial decision.

 Manuscript types and specifications